The name Reviva Pharmaceuticals Holdings Inc. (RVPH) should be kept on your radar - The Dwinnex

-In the latest session, Reviva Pharmaceuticals Holdings Inc. (NASDAQ: RVPH) closed at 4.31 up 16.80% from its previous closing price of $3.69.
-In other words, the price has increased by $+0.1500 from its previous closing price.
-On the day, 1024439 shares were traded.
-RVPH stock price reached its highest trading level at $3.8600 during the session, while it also had its lowest trading level at $3.2100.
+As of close of business last night, Reviva Pharmaceuticals Holdings Inc.’s stock clocked out at 3.35, down -14.76% from its previous closing price of $3.93.
+In other words, the price has decreased by -$0.5800 from its previous closing price.
+On the day, 1514088 shares were traded.
+RVPH stock price reached its highest trading level at $3.9650 during the session, while it also had its lowest trading level at $3.0100.

 Top 5 Cheap Stocks to Own Right Now